gaganbawankule/Customer-Insights-Statistical-Investigation/README.md

 ## **📌 Project Overview**

 This project presents a comprehensive **Exploratory Data Analysis (EDA)** and **Statistical Investigation** on a synthetic customer dataset.
-The objective is to uncover customer behavior, spending patterns, and demographic trends using Python and statistical techniques.
-Through descriptive statistics, data visualization, correlation analysis, and hypothesis-driven exploration, the project transforms raw customer data into meaningful business insights.
+The analysis focuses on understanding customer demographics, spending behavior, and interaction patterns using Python and statistical techniques.
+The project demonstrates how data can be transformed into meaningful business insights through descriptive statistics and visualization.

 ---